Universal Operational Privacy in Distributed Quantum Sensing: Results

 which is singular and yields a Heisenberg-scaled uncertainty of $1/N^2=1/4$ for the global weight vector $\bm{w}=(1,1,1,1)/4$.
 For this weight vector, the universal privacy quantifier satisfies $\mathcal{P}_{\mathbf{F}}(\bm{w})=1$, demonstrating that the clients simultaneously achieve optimal precision and perfect privacy.
-The kernel of the CFIM is spanned by the vector $[1\ -1\ 1\ -1]$, allowing multiple global functions to be estimated without exposing individual local parameters as discussed in Supplemental Material I-B~\cite{supple}.
+The kernel of the FIM is spanned by the vector $[1\ -1\ 1\ -1]$, allowing multiple global functions to be estimated without exposing individual local parameters as discussed in {Appendix B}.

 Experimentally, we estimate the average phase $(\phi_1+\phi_2+\phi_3+\phi_4)/4$ by scanning each phase over the interval $[0,\pi]$.
 From the measured sixteen outcome probabilities, we obtain an average visibility of $V=0.968\pm0.003$, as shown in Fig.~\ref{fig:figure3}.
-These data are used to reconstruct the experimental CFIM, which closely reproduces the ideal matrix in Eq.~(\ref{eq:FIM}).
+These data are used to reconstruct the experimental FIM, which closely reproduces the ideal matrix in Eq.~(\ref{eq:FIM}).

-The privacy of the distributed sensing network is further verified by comparing the eigenvalues and eigenvectors of the experimentally reconstructed CFIM with those of the theoretical CFIM, as shown in Fig.~\ref{fig:figure4}.
-We find excellent agreement across the full parameter range, confirming that the experimentally realized sensing network satisfies the universal privacy condition.
-Additional experimental results demonstrating the persistence of the singular CFIM over the entire parameter space are provided in Supplemental Material~II~\cite{supple}.
+The privacy of the distributed {{sensor network}} is further verified by comparing the eigenvalues and eigenvectors of the experimentally reconstructed FIM with those of the theoretical FIM, as shown in Fig.~\ref{fig:figure4}.
+We find excellent agreement across the full parameter range, confirming that the experimentally realized {{sensor network}} satisfies the universal privacy condition.
+Additional experimental results demonstrating the persistence of the singular FIM over the entire parameter space are provided in Fig.~\ref{Sfig:1privacy} of {Appendix E}.